AlexiaDelorme/project-spacex/testing/TESTING.md

 - accounts/views.py

-For the signup_page view, I was not able to simulate with unit tests a database error that would prevent from creating a user account.
-When the form submitted is valid but the user account was not created should throw a an error message displaying "We were enable to register your account".
-This block is therefore not covered in my python automated tests.
+For the signup_page view, when the form is valid but the user account was not created, the following error message should be displayed: "We were enable to register your account".
+I was not able to simulate such a database error with unit tests, therefore this block of code is not covered in my python automated tests.

 ![accounts/views.py coverage](python/accounts.png)